Sonny Smith

-Charles H. "Sonny" Smith (born November 15, 1936) is a retired American college basketball coach.
+Charles H. "Sonny" Smith (born November 15, 1936) is an American former college basketball coach.
 Originally from Roan Mountain, Tennessee, Smith served as a head coach for 22 seasons.
 Best known as the head coach at Auburn from 1978 to 1989, he also coached at East Tennessee State (1976–1978) and VCU (1989–1998).
 Smith won the 1985 SEC tournament championship while at Auburn, and won both the CAA regular season and tournament titles in 1996 while at VCU.
 He made six NCAA tournament appearances as a head coach, five at Auburn and one at VCU.
 Smith was inducted into the Alabama Sports Hall of Fame in 2007.

 East Tennessee State

 Sonny Smith was hired by East Tennessee State in 1976.
 He coached the Buccaneers for two seasons before leaving to become the head coach at Auburn.
 Smith finished with a record of 30–23 (.566) while at East Tennessee State.